aws-samples/cfn101-workshop/content/intermediate/templates/cross-stacks/index.md

 ---

 ### Conclusion
-**Layered stacks** allow you to create resources that can be used again and again in multiple stacks.
+**Cross-stack references** allow you to create resources that can be used again and again in multiple stacks.
 All the stack needs to know is the **Export** name used.
 They allow the separation of roles and responsibilities.
 For example, a network team could create and supply an approved VPC design as a template.
 You deploy it as a stack and then just reference the Exports as needed.
 Similarly, a security team could do the same for IAM roles or EC2 security groups.